Where do I start? How about one word: Terrible.

 I feel the need to give a shout out to Spring walk-on turned starter DB Brandon Salinas, who rocks some pretty sweet dreads.
 Salinas finished the day with two solo tackles & one pass defended.
 Salinas’ pass defended stat came on a big 3rd & 5 deep shot, where he displayed excellent coverage skills that caught my eye.
-Salinas also happens to be a great person & you can read more about B-Fye in a piece written by Greg Auman ‘USF cornerback Salinas finds new self in football, rap‘, on his website BFye4Christ.com and on Twitter @iB_Fye.
+Salinas also happens to be a great person & you can read more about B-Fye in a piece written by Greg Auman ‘USF cornerback Salinas finds new self in football, rap‘, on Twitter @iB_Fye.

 The offensive highlights of the night where shared by RB Marcus Shaw & Penn State QB transfer Steven Bench.
 With less than 5 minutes left in the 1st quarter, LB DeDe Lattimore picked off FAU QB Jacquez Johnson setting the Bulls up on the FAU 27 yard-line.
 Bench came in and swiftly fired a 25-yard strike to former walk-on FB Ryan Eppes (Largo HS/Seminole, FL) for the go-ahead TD.